fsantanna-no/reviews/sbai-sbse-25.md

 # Summary

-The paper proposes a monitoring system to acquire and processe data on the usage and operational conditions of forklifts.
+The paper proposes a monitoring system to acquire and process data on the usage and operational conditions of forklifts.
 The goal is to improve the safety, efficiency, and maintenance management of these vehicles in the industrial environment.